Cybersecurity Law of the People's Republic of China: Provisions

-Article 35 is targeted at purchases of foreign software or hardware by government agencies or other "critical information infrastructure operators", requiring any hardware of software purchased to undergo review by agencies such as the Cyberspace Administration of China or State Cryptography Administration, involving the provision of source codes and other sensitive proprietary information to government agencies.
-Above all, the article creates further regulatory burdens for foreign technology companies operating in China, indirectly creating a more favourable playing field for domestic competitors which would naturally be more prepared to comply with the regulations.
+Article 35 is targeted at purchases of foreign software or hardware by government agencies or other "critical information infrastructure operators", requiring any hardware of software purchased to undergo review by agencies such as the Cyberspace Administration of China or State Cryptography Administration, involving the provision of source code and other sensitive proprietary information to government agencies.
+Above all, the article creates further regulatory burden for foreign technology companies operating in China, indirectly creating a more favourable playing field for domestic competitors which would naturally be more prepared to comply with the regulations.

 Article 35: Critical information infrastructure operators purchasing network products and services that might impact national security shall undergo a national security review organized by the State cybersecurity and informatization departments and relevant departments of the State Council.